Refinement of Monocular Depth Maps via Multi-View Differentiable Rendering: Related Work

-In the realm of novel view synthesis~(NVS), depth maps serve as a common way to represent an underlying 3D scene which is used to create novel views~\cite{fink2023livenvs, hedman2018deep}.
-Thus, some methods started to produce depth maps within their pipeline more or less as byproduct to enable high quality NVS~\cite{wang2021ibrnet,zhang2023structural, wizadwongsa2021nex}.
+\relworksubsection{Novel View Synthesis \& Inverse Rendering.} In the realm of novel view synthesis~(NVS), depth maps serve as a common way to represent an underlying 3D scene~\cite{fink2023livenvs, hedman2018deep}.
+Thus, some methods started to produce depth maps within their pipeline as a byproduct to enable high quality NVS~\cite{wang2021ibrnet,zhang2023structural, wizadwongsa2021nex}.
 However, these depth maps often have very limited depth precision~\cite{wizadwongsa2021nex} or resolution~\cite{wang2021ibrnet}.